Things I am Learning from my Author Mom

 Mom dreamed of becoming a published author from her young elementary days, but the actual book had to wait till 2021.
 Along the way, she wrote poems, Bible School curriculums, camp programs, articles for various publications like Upper Room, SBC Life, and Campus Life, but she still dreamed of writing a book.

 Mom took a break from college so she could raise us kids, live life, and support their church ministries.
-But at the age of 50, Mom walked acrosss the platform with her college English degreee. and now in 2021, she is officially a published author.
+But at the age of 50, Mom walked across the platform with her college English degree. and in 2021, she officially became a published author.
 You’re never too old to finish a dream – no matter what age you are.

 Every Day is an Adventure